VSecDK/VSec-CTI-League/README.md

-# CTI---Denmark
+# Cyber Threat Intelligence - Denmark
-The following repository is a collection of current and historical cyber threat intelligence about the threat landscape in Denmark
+The following repository is a collection of current and historical cyber threat intelligence about the threat landscape in Denmark.
+Please refer to [cases](cases.md) for further information.